Bunnies/BunniesAsAService/README.md

-# Bunnies As A Service
+# :rabbit: As A Service
 A provider of bunnies, through a REST service.